Eramet

+Through its subsidiary Société Le Nickel (SLN), the company has its historical roots in nickel mining, and for over 100 years has maintained a large mining operation in the French overseas territory of New Caledonia.
+It is also a major producer of manganese from mines in Gabon.

+Eramet's chairman and CEO as of 2017 was Christel Bories and its headquarters is in Paris.

+History

 The company was founded with the funding of the Rothschild family (although they were careful to avoid being listed as founders of the company) in 1880.
 With discretion, the family took full control of the company in 1890.